RileyPoirier23/TattooAPP/README.md

   - Artists can book available booths by the day.
   - Clients can send detailed booking requests to artists.
 - **User Profiles & Dashboards:** Dedicated views for artists, clients, and shop owners to manage their profiles, bookings, and listings.
-- **Admin Panel:** A hidden "DevLogin" provides access to a dashboard to view all platform data.
+- **Admin Panel:** A hidden "DevLogin" provides access to a dashboard to view and manage platform data.
 - **Supabase Backend:** Fully integrated with Supabase for authentication, database, and storage.

 ## Tech Stack